-Low utilization of mental health services due to a number of cultural values such as avoidance of shame and stigma among AAPI subgroups and the lack of bicultural and bilingual providers;
+Low utilization of mental health services due to a number of cultural values, such as avoidance of shame and stigma among AAPI subgroups and the lack of bicultural and bilingual providers

 Diversity in presentation and expression of psychological and psychiatric distress among AAPIs (e.g., somatization of symptoms)

-In addition, Asian American adolescent girls have the highest rates of depressive symptoms of all racial/ethnic and gender groups.
+Among women ages 15–24, Asian American women have the highest suicide mortality rates across all racial/ethnic groups.
+In addition, Asian American female adolescents have the highest rates of depressive symptoms of all racial/ethnic and gender groups.